Alpha-lipoic acid has gained a lot of attention in recent years.

 In the same analysis, alpha-lipoic acid did not significantly affect waist circumference.

-Another analysis of 12 studies found that people who took alpha-lipoic acid lost an average of 2.8 pounds (1.27 kg) more than those on a placebo over an average of 23 weeks (
+Another analysis of 12 studies found that people who took alpha-lipoic acid lost an average of 2.8 pounds (1.27 kg) more than those taking a placebo over an average of 23 weeks (

 In short, it seems that alpha-lipoic acid has just a slight effect on weight loss in humans.